nigelpoulton/ckad/3 Application Observability and Maintenance/4 Using Provided Tools to Monitor Kubernetes Applications/readme.md

 5. View CPU and memory information for the Nodes and Pods.

-6. Get a raw view of the Nodes' CPU/memory.
+6. Get a raw view of a Node's CPU/memory.